-February is designated as Pet Dental Month.
-In spite of promoting dental care, our pets’ caretakers are often surprised when their pets have serious dental issues.
-Often these will require multiple tooth extractions.
+Our pets’ caretakers are often surprised when their four to seven year old pets already have serious dental issues.
+Often these will require tooth extractions.
 We have an enormous amount of information that has accumulated over twenty years regarding pet dental care.
 Why does this persist in being a major problem?

 The cost of equipment and its maintenance is high.
 Many veterinarians do not have proper dental equipment such as dental radiographs (x-rays).
 Hospitals that are cleaning teeth without dental radiographs are unable to properly identify dental abscesses and other problems occurring below the gum line, where many of the problems occur.